Keeping dogs out of vets since 2011

 Quite the stat from the Daily Telegraph (02/07/16), wasn’t it?!
 Just another annual booster that we are told is “perfectly safe to be given each year”, which is sadly killing hundreds of dogs in just the UK alone.

-This ones for leptospirosis which is not recommended as a “core” vaccine to be given routinely to your dog unless in a leptospirosis area, though it has of course become the norm for all dogs today.
+This ones for leptospirosis, which is not recommended as a “core” vaccine to be given routinely to your dog unless in a leptospirosis area, though it has, of course, become the norm for all dogs today.

 As well as the hundreds dead, owners are reporting swollen glands, epileptic fits and blindness.